-Though Carthage had been defeated, the antipathy or bad feeling caused by Hannibal’s destruction would last for generations and would lead to the third Punic War and the downfall of Carthage.
+Though Carthage had been defeated, the antipathy or bad feeling caused by Hannibal’s destruction would last for generations and lead to the third Punic War and the downfall of Carthage.

-Rome attacked Carthage and the two sides fought bloody battles in a war that lasted almost three years.
+Rome attacked Carthage, and the two sides fought bloody battles in a war that lasted almost three years.
 After a siege in 146BCE, the Romans broke through the city walls of Carthage.
-Once they subdued the Carthaginian army, Roman soldiers went from house to house slaughtering the people in their homes.
-After destroying Carthage, the Romans sold the remaining citizens into slavery, burned the city and destroyed Carthage’s harbor.
+Once they subdued the Carthaginian army, Roman soldiers went from house to house, slaughtering the people in their homes.
+After destroying Carthage, the Romans sold the remaining citizens into slavery, burned the city, and destroyed Carthage’s harbor.

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.

 Carthage was once one of the most powerful in the world, but today it is now a suburban town of about 20,000 residents.
 Carthage was one of hundreds of colonies established by merchants from Tyre.
 Tyre was a Phoenician city on the eastern shore of the Mediterranean Sea; today it a city of 120,000 in modern-day Lebanon.
 Cyrus the Great of Persia conquered Phoenicia in 539BCE, and historians believe the population of Carthage then as many Phoenicians migrated to their former colony.
 We don’t know much about the history of Carthage because the Romans destroyed the city and most of its records after the third Punic War.